ondrysL/ondrysL/README.md

 Currently, I am interested in front-end technology and want to learn React in order to become a full-stack developer.

 ### List of my current knowledge: 🎯
- - Java /e/ icon
+ - Java :computer:
- - PosgreSQL
+ - PosgreSQL :floppy_disk:
- - HTML and CSS
+ - HTML and CSS :bookmark_tabs:
- - Javascript
+ - Javascript :chart_with_downwards_trend:

 <!--
 **ondrysL/ondrysL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.